Manaaki Whenua Landcare Research

 Biodiversity of insects in a taxonomic collection at Landcare Research

-Work with taxonomists on the diversity of terrestrial invertebrate species in New Zealand and Sub Antarctic Islands.
+Work with taxonomists on the diversity of terrestrial insect species in New Zealand and the Pacific.

-Ability to work in a group or independently, position requires dexterity, care and attention to detail, patience, data entry, and read small labels.
+Ability to work in a group or independently, position requires dexterity, care and attention to detail, data entry.